yschroe/chessalyzer.js/README.md

             on: number[];
         }
         ```

+        If e.g. a piece captures another piece this array will contain a `CaptureAction` and a `MoveAction`

     -   For game-typed trackers:
         `data` is an object that contains `{key: value}` entries, where `key` is the property in the header of the PGN (e.g. `'WhiteElo'`, case sensitive) and `value` is the respective value of the property.
 The property `data.moves` is an array that contains the moves of the game in standard algebraic notation.